Shiro (kickboxer): Super Flyweight DoA Tournament

+RISE Bantamweight World champion

-Later run
+Title run

 Shiro faced the KNOCK OUT Super Bantamweight champion Rui Ebata at RISE El Dorado 2022 on April 2, 2022.
 He won the fight by a second-round knockout, flooring Ebata with a high kick.

 Shiro faced the two-time K-1 super bantamweight World Grand Prix runner-up Masashi Kumura at The Match 2022 on June 19, 2022.
 He lost the fight by a narrow unanimous decision.

 Shiro faced Koki Osaki at RISE World Series 2022 on October 15, 2022.
 They were initially expected to face each other in the semifinals of the 2021 RISE "Dead or Alive" bantamweight tournament, before the fight was cancelled due to Osaki missing weight.
 Shiro won the fight by unanimous decision after an extra fourth round was contested, as the bout was ruled a draw following the first three rounds, with all three judges scoring it 29–29.

 Shiro faced the reigning RISE Bantamweight champion Masahiko Suzuki in a non-title bout at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 He won the fight by majority decision, with scores of 30–29, 30–29 and 29–29.

-Shiro faced Diesellek Wor.Wanchai for the inaugural RISE Bantamweight World Championship at RISE ELDORADO 2023 on March 26, 2023.
+Shiro faced Diesellek Wor.Wanchai for the inaugural RISE Bantamweight World Championship at RISE EL DORADO 2023 on March 26, 2023.
+He won the fight by a fifth-round knockout, flooring Diesellek with a head kick at the 2:38 minute mark of the final round.

+World Series tournament

+Shiro faced Ruben Seoane in the quarterfinals of the 2023 RISE World Series, held on July 2, 2023.
+He won the fight by unanimous decision, with all three judges scoring the bout 30–29 in his favor.

+Shiro advanced to the tournament semifinals, held on August 26, where he faced the one-time Rajadamnern Stadium champion Kumandoi Petchyindee Academy.
+He lost the fight by unanimous decision, with scores of 30–28, 29–27 and 30–27.
+Shiro was knocked down with a right straight in the second round, which proved pivotal on two of the judges' scorecards.

+Title reign

+Shiro faced Boonlong PetchyindeeAcademy at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
+He won the fight by a first-round knockout.